HengZShen/AlphaCamp_S2_3_A3_Restaurant/README.md

  ## Features
- 1. search restaurants by name
+ 1. user can search restaurants by options
+ 2. user can sort the result of search
- 2. add "loading" animation while searching
+ 3. add "loading" animation while searching
- 3. user can add their favorite restaurants
+ 4. user can add their favorite restaurants
- 4. user can edit their favorite restaurants
+ 5. user can edit their favorite restaurants
- 5. user can delete their favorite restaurants
+ 6. user can delete their favorite restaurants
- 6. user can switch between dark mode and light mode
+ 7. user can switch between dark mode and light mode

  ## How it looks